How to Stop Internal Window Condensation (Causes & Fixes)

 • 2.
 The “Short, Sharp Burst” (Cross-Ventilation): When you wake up, open windows on opposite sides of your property for exactly 10 minutes.
 This creates a powerful ‘through-draft’ that completely flushes out the 8 hours’ worth of moist, stale air you exhaled overnight.
 This short, sharp burst of cross-ventilation replaces the damp air with fresh, dry air very quickly, doing so without giving your walls and furniture time to cool down.

 • 3.
 Stop Radiator Drying: Drying wet laundry directly on hot radiators is the number one cause of winter condensation.
 It instantly pumps litres of water directly into your rooms.
-Always dry clothes outside, in a tumble dryer, or in a closed room with the window slightly open.
+Instead, always dry clothes outside, in a tumble dryer, or in a closed room with the window slightly open.

 • 4.
 Use Your Extractor Fans: Always run your kitchen hood when boiling pasta, and run your bathroom extractor fan for at least 15 minutes after you finish showering.
 Keep the bathroom door closed so the damp air doesn’t escape into your hallways.